Treatment of Constipation In Older Adults

 Osmotic laxatives can be taken orally or rectally and come in both prescription and over-the-counter forms.

-A study comparing PEG and lactulose in individuals up to 75 years of age showed that PEG was more effective and had fewer side effects than lactulose.
+A study comparing PEG and lactulose in individuals over 75 years of age showed that PEG was more effective and had fewer side effects than lactulose.

-Lactulose may cause diarrhea in those that are lactose intolerant.
+Lactulose may cause diarrhea in those who are lactose intolerant.

 Osmotic Laxatives